 Go Bra-Free With IDEAL IMPLANT ® Structured Breast Implants

 One goal Dr. Bartsich would love for all of her cosmetic surgery patients to achieve is to be able to confidently go braless whenever they felt like it, regardless of the breast implant sizes they choose.
-She offers her patients the new IDEAL IMPLANT, a saline-filled breast implant with has an internal structure that gives it a beautifully natural shape.
-With this new implant technology, women no longer need to feel self-conscious about their implants showing visible wrinkling or rippling, like they did with regular saline implants.
+She offers her patients the new IDEAL IMPLANT, a saline-filled breast implant which has an internal structure that gives it a beautifully natural shape.
+With this new implant technology, women no longer need to feel self-conscious about their implants showing visible wrinkling or rippling, like they did with unstructured saline implants.
 The IDEAL IMPLANT also has advantages over silicone gel implants.
 Because there is no silicone gel inside, the IDEAL IMPLANT has zero-risk of silent rupture.
 Dr. Bartsich is proud to offer her patients this natural-looking option with the peace of mind of saline.

 Experience the Best in Cosmetic Surgery With Dr. Sophie Bartsich